rpm-software-management/dnf/doc/conf_ref.rst

     :ref:`list <list-label>`

     Include packages of this repository, specified by a name or a glob and separated by a comma, in all operations.
     Inverse of :ref:`excludepkgs <exclude-label>`, DNF will exclude any package in the repository that doesn't match this list.
-This works in conjunction with exclude and doesn't override it, so if you 'excludepkgs=*.i386' and 'includepkgs=python*' then only packages starting with python that do not have an i386 arch will be seen by DNF in this repo.
+This works in conjunction with ``excludepkgs`` and doesn't override it, so if you 'excludepkgs=*.i386' and 'includepkgs=python*' then only packages starting with python that do not have an i386 arch will be seen by DNF in this repo.
     Can be disabled using ``--disableexcludes`` command line switch.
     Defaults to ``[]``.